luyadev/luya/docs/guide/app-queue.md

 In order to push a certain job into the built in admin queue you can use `Yii::$app->adminqueue->push(new MyCustomJob())` or if you like to delay the execution use for certain seconds, use `Yii::$app->adminqueue->delay(3600)->push(new MySuperJob())`.

+The response from the push method is always the queue id, so you can check or store the status of the job with `Yii::$app->queue->isDone($id)`.

 ## Retry & Errors

 The Queue is by default conigured to allow 5 retrys of an error job each 5 minutes.
 So assuming the exectued job fails (throws a {{luya\Exception}} for instance) the queue waits 5 minutes until a next try is executed.
 This will be repeated until 5 trys are processed, then the job will be removed from the queue with status failed.